thomasperson/clinvar/README.md

 #### Usage notes

 Because ClinVar contains a great deal of data complexity, we made a deliberate decision to *not* attempt to capture all fields in our resulting file.
 We made an effort to capture a subset of fields that we believed would be most useful for genome-wide filtering, and also included `variation_id` as a column to enable the user to look up additional details on the ClinVar website.
 For instance, the page for the variant with `variation_id` 7105 is located at [ncbi.nlm.nih.gov/clinvar/variation/7105/](http://www.ncbi.nlm.nih.gov/clinvar/variation/7105/).
-Note that we also do not capture all of the complexity of the fields that are included.
+Note that we also do not capture all of the complexity of the fields that are included in the xml.

 #### Limitation

 This tool has some limited functionality on Windows due to the difficulty in installing some tools/packages.
 The repo for normalize.py does not contain license information so has not been modified and requires the pysam package.
-Additional tools such as [tabix](http://www.htslib.org/download/) and [bgzip](http://www.htslib.org/download/) are also required for indexing of vcf files.
+Additional tools such as [tabix](http://www.htslib.org/download/) and [bgzip](http://www.htslib.org/download/) are also required for compressing and indexing of vcf files.
 These steps will also be skipped if these tools/packages are not installed.

 #### License, terms, and conditions